teddy-ambona/financial-data-api/terraform/README.md

 ## 1 - Environments segmentation

-In this hands-on we leverage AWS Organization and segment environments(dev/stage/prod) using separate accounts.
+In this hands-on we segment environments(dev/prod) using separate `terraform.tfstate`.
 Each module has its own `terraform.state` file stored in s3, this is a best practice set to limit damages in case in errors.
 Also, the user who is running the terraform code does not need permission for the entire infrastructure but only for the resources he is trying to update.

-For each environment the below file structure will be created in s3:
+The below file structure will be created in s3:

 ```text
 ├── global